 All members of our class community should follow these responsibilities.

-Students will have an opportunity to put together a list of their responsibilities.
+TBD: Students will have an opportunity to put together a list of their responsibilities.
+We will update this after the class has an opportunity to propose and vote on suggestions.

-Students will have an opportunity to put together a list of teacher responsibilities.
+TBD: Students will have an opportunity to put together a list of instructor responsibilities.
+We will update this after the class has an opportunity to propose and vote on suggestions.

 Within the Eberly College of Science we have a set of 12 principles meant to capture and convey the values we hope that all members of our community will choose to embody and make the college a rewarding community for all.
 Please take a moment to look through The Eberly College of Science Code of Mutual Respect and Cooperation.